 - Functions which are held in University facilities may end no later than the established closing hours of the facility concerned unless prior arrangements are made with the appropriate office.

 - Alcoholic beverage policies are based on the Pennsylvania Liquor Code and other relevant statutes.
 The drinking age in this state is 21 years of age or over.
 No person under 21 years of age is permitted to consume, transport, possess, be in the presence of, or be supplied with any alcoholic beverage.
 It is also illegal in Pennsylvania for any individual to facilitate underage drinking of alcohol or to provide an environment in which underage drinking of alcohol takes place.

-- Commercial enterprises of any kind (solicitation, sales, distribution, etc.) by students or organizations are permitted on campus or in University buildings only with permission of the Assistant Director of Student Activities.
+- Commercial enterprises of any kind (solicitation, sales, distribution, etc.) by students or organizations are permitted on campus or in University buildings only with permission of the Assistant Vice President for Student Life.
 Commercial enterprises other than solicitation, sales or distribution by students must have the approval of the Vice President for Management and Business.
 No credit card application solicitation is permitted on campus.
 No outside solicitation of any kind is permitted in the Living Learning Centers.

-- Sound trucks or outdoor amplifying systems are not allowed on campus for any purpose without the approval of the Student Government Association and the Director of Student Life.
+- Sound trucks or outdoor amplifying systems are not allowed on campus for any purpose without the approval of the Student Government Association and the Assistant Vice President for Student Life.

 - Only educational, non-party biased political activities are permitted with consent of the Assistant Vice President for Student Life.

 - Sponsorship or participation in any form of partisan campaigning on Duquesne's campus is not permitted.

 - Political campaign posters or banners are not permitted on campus.